martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

 this from reveals a subset of the information commited to by the issuer, and possibly hides the identity of the subject in the process.

+# Privacy Considerations

+TODO Privacy

+## Collection limitation of attributes by Verifiers
+## Holder consent for sending credential proofs to verifiers
+## Unlinkability of credential proofs between Verifiers
+## Untrackability of a credential proof by an Issuer
+## Holder observability of both issued credentials and credential proofs
+## Issuer anonymity among a set of Issuers

 # Security Considerations

 TODO Security

+## Binding of an issued credential to the correct owner
+## Verification by a Holder that an issued credential matches with an expected object structure
+## Verification by a Verifier that a credential proof matches with a supported object structure
+## Binding of a credential proof to the correct owner
+## Detection of collusion attacks between individuals
+## Detection of the freshness or of the validity of a credential proof by a Verifier
+## Binding of a credential proof to the intended verifier
+## Prevention of the forwarding of a credential proof by a verifier to another Verifier

 # IANA Considerations